Harshitha-Rachapalle/ultimate-end-to-end-ecommerce-devops-project/Containerization/Go-product-catalog.md

 Now start create a dockerfile

-' FROM golang:1.24 AS builder
+'FROM golang:1.24 AS builder'

-WORKDIR /app
+`WORKDIR /app`

 COPY . .